har-in-air/ESP32_MULTI_METER/README.md

 * Capture and display load bus voltage and load current, in meter mode or chart recorder mode.
 Uses INA226 sensor.
 * [Frequency counter with range 1Hz to 40MHz and 1Hz resolution, and independent oscillator (signal generator).](https://blog.eletrogate.com/esp32-frequencimetro-de-precisao)
+* Uses websockets for control and data communication between browser and ESP32.

+Tested with Chrome and Opera browsers on Ubuntu 20.04 LTS.

 ## Configuration